What Are the Top Smart Contract Platforms and How to Choose the Right One?

 Solana

-Solana can boast the fastest transaction speed — 65,000 tps.
-The blockchain uses a combination of Proof-of-Stake and Proof-of-History consensus algorithms and is able to process transactions in parallel, thus significantly boosting the network’s performance.
-Solana also offers a low transaction fee, just $0.00025.
+Solana uses a combination of Proof-of-Stake and Proof-of-History consensus algorithms and can process transactions in parallel, thus significantly boosting the network’s performance.
+The maximum transaction speed on the network is 65,000 tps.
+Solana also offers a low transaction fee, just 0.000005 SOL or $0.0002.

 Smart contracts built on Solana are written in Rust, C++, and C. These are popular programming languages, so there is no need for a developer to learn a completely new one.